codewordcreative/susty-icons/README.md

 Colour and style are defined individually in the code.
 These are defauled to pure black (#000) for sustainability reasons.
 The viewbox is set to 160 x 160 to allow flexibility for more complex icons (see the comments on mathematics below).
 The stroke width is set to 5.
 I’ve set fill to none (outline effect) and favoured a more rounded appearance to the lines.
 You can play with all of these variables as you choose.

 ### External vs. inline use
 Despite these being so small, external SVG files are recommended as they can be cached more easily and used across pages.
-There can be some sustainability advantages to inline SVGs in certain circumstances, but that’s beyond the scope of this project.
+There can be some sustainability advantages to inline SVGs in certain circumstances, for example when only used once on a page or in combination with certain animations, but that’s beyond the scope of this project.
 Note that CSS cannot be used to manipulate elements of SVGs directly unless they are inline, although any manipulation you can apply to an image will work (though filters and transforms in CSS can have an impact, too).

 ### Summary of terms
 This project uses an MIT licence.
 In short, reuse without attribution, even with modification, is fine in any personal or commercial project.
 Redistribution - read the licence for full details.